All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-\begin{example} In the Urysohn \{1,3\}-metric space $\mathbb U_{\{1,3\}}$ there is an equivalence formula $\phi(x,y)$ which is satisfied for pair of vertices if and only if their distance is one.
-The imaginary element $a/\phi$ is then the set of all vertices of distance one from $a$.
+\begin{example} In the Urysohn $\{1,3\}$-metric space $\mathbb U_{\{1,3\}}$ there is an equivalence formula $\phi(x,y)$ which is satisfied for a pair of vertices if and only if their distance is at most one.
+The imaginary element $a/\phi$ then corresponds to the set of vertices in distance at most one from $a$.
 There is no way to eliminate these imaginaries.

+In order to turn $\mathbb U_{\{1,3\}}$ to a structure eliminating imaginaries defined by $\phi$, one can add a unary function $\func{}{}$ to the language and lift $\mathbb U_{\{1,3\}}$ to a structure $\mathbb U_{\{1,3\}}^+$ by choosing precisely one vertex in every equivalence class defined by $\phi$ and putting, for every vertex $v$, $F(v)$ to be the chosen vertex in the equivalence class of $v$.

-Observe that the same formula $\phi$ is not an equivalence formula in the Urysohn \{1,2,3\}-metric space. \end{example}
+Observe that the same formula $\phi$ is not an equivalence formula in the Urysohn $\{1,2,3\}$-metric space. \end{example}